dailybruin/the-stack/_posts/2023-04-20-construction-ucla.md

 ### Spending by Year & Cost vs Number of Projects

 Including active projects, 2022 saw the most construction spending, while 2018 saw the least.
 According to the data provided, only one project was completed in 2018, the CHS Seismic Correction and Fire Safety, which cost $52,155,000.
 In 2017, 26 projects were completed, which is the greatest number for any year between 2013 and 2022.
-Higher spending in 2022 than 2017 despite far fewer projects, with only 7 completed and active projects in 2022, can be attributed to far higher costs per project in 2022.
+Higher spending in 2022 than in 2017 despite far fewer projects, with only 7 completed and active projects in 2022, can be attributed to far higher costs per project in 2022.
 Particularly, the average cost of a project in 2022 was $129,053,857, while the average in 2017 was $15,851,154.

 <div class = 'iframe_holder'>
     <iframe title="Spending vs Number of Projects by Year (as proportion)" aria-label="Stacked Column Chart" id="datawrapper-chart-geWCS" src="https://datawrapper.dwcdn.net/geWCS/1/" scrolling="no" frameborder="0" style="border: none; margin: auto;" width = "100%" height="400" data-external="1"></iframe>